httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * A client that doesn't perform authentication is an easy victim of server impersonation, through man-in-the-middle attacks.

-* A client that is willing to use HTTP over cleartext to resolve the resource will do so if access to any TLS-enabled alternative services is blocked for any reason.
+* A client that is willing to use HTTP over cleartext to fetch the resource will do so if access to any TLS-enabled alternative services is blocked for any reason.

 Given that the primary goal of this specification is to prevent passive attacks, these are not